leo-li-zq/CultureGo/README.md

 const SERPER_API_KEY = 'YOUR_SERPER_KEY';
 Local Execution: Open index.html in any modern web browser or host via a local server (e.g., Live Server).

-Motivation
-As an Applied Physics student minoring in AI and Data Analytics at The Hong Kong Polytechnic University, I am fascinated by the intersection of deterministic systems and stochastic language models.
-This project serves as a practical application of my academic training, demonstrating how rigorous system design can enhance the reliability and utility of generative AI in complex, real-world scenarios.